j178/leetgo/README.md

 Local testing means that you can run the test cases on your local machine, so you can use a debugger to debug your code.

 Local testing requires more work to implement for each language, so not all languages are supported.
+Below is the current support matrix:

 <!-- BEGIN MATRIX -->
 |  | Generation | Local testing |